Valkimani/Easy-to-use-budget-app/README.md

 # Easy-to-use-budget-app

-This is an example Progressive Web Application with detailed steps to make it fully functional.
+This is an example of a Progressive Web Application with detailed steps to make it fully functional.
 It will not be publicly available after Tuesday, April 28, 2020.

 ## Functionality